david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 - prepare questions for conversation with Chris [Wed]
 	* documentation on nonlinear responses
 	* modal decomposition for radially symmetric free-space [mathcal{T} is Hankel transform?
 Bessel modes?]
+	* phase output? seems to work with real fields tho

 	- carry out new round of pressure scans